gilmore-lab/moco-3-pattern-psychophysics/notes/moco-3pat-psychophysics-all.md

 Child Sessions

-- Session files are stored on ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/child-laminar-radial/data in a directory with the session test date and a 4 digit participant number (YYMMDDSSSS).
+- Session files are stored on ~/Box Sync/gilmore-lab/projects/optic-flow/optic-flow-psychophysics/projects/moco-3-pattern-psychophysics/child-laminar-radial/data in a directory with the session test date [YYMMDD], a 4 digit participant number [PPPP], Block [1-4], and Speed [2,8] (YYMMDDPPPPBS).

 ## Data merging, cleaning with RStudio